pivlab/annual_review_of_biomedical_data_science/manuscript.md

 ### Deep learning methods: autoencoders

-In contrast to linear methods, non-linear models such as deep learning (DL) approaches excel at capturing complex patterns in data.
+In contrast to linear methods, non-linear models such as DL approaches excel at capturing complex patterns in data.
 This strength has been demonstrated in various fields, including predicting gene expression directly from sequence data [@doi:10.1038/s41588-018-0160-6; @doi:10.1016/j.celrep.2020.107663; @doi:10.1016/j.crmeth.2023.100580].

 DL models are also highly effective in unsupervised settings such as inferring gene modules.
 Specifically, DL methods like autoencoders [@arxiv:1312.6114], which utilize neural networks to learn compressed representations, can capture both linear and nonlinear patterns between genes.
 This makes autoencoders particularly suited for uncovering gene modules and efficiently handling high-dimensional datasets.
-For instance, variational autoencoders (VAEs) (**Figure {@fig:fig3}*b***) enhance this process by encoding data into a continuous latent space, enabling dimensionality reduction and the generation of new data.
+For instance, VAEs (**Figure {@fig:fig3}*b***) enhance this process by encoding data into a continuous latent space, enabling dimensionality reduction and the generation of new data.
  However, this increased power to capture more general patterns has a major tradeoff: interpretability.
 To overcome this, interpretable VAE models like the Pathway Module VAE (pmVAE) [@doi:10.1101/2021.01.28.428664], expiMap [@doi:10.1038/s41556-022-01072-x], and VEGA [@doi:10.1038/s41467-021-26017-0] integrate biological pathway information into the decoder, which improves interpretability, thus making these approaches function as linear dimensionality reduction methods
 (**Figure {@fig:fig3}*b***).